fy658/Demo/README.md

   ```
    cd Demo
   ```
 3. Create a virtual environment:
+   Python version: 3.12,
+   other version may lead to install package error
   ```
    python -m venv venv
   ```